MLHale/insure-container-sec/milestone_3.md

 As organizations move operations to virtual environments, they need tools to ensure that they are being properly utilized.
 The completion of “Container Configuration Verification as a Container” (CCVAS) will provide a method to evaluate systems that use a virtualization technology known as containers.
 In particular, CCVAS will try to solve the security problems faced when establishing and utilizing Docker.
 The end project deliverable will be a container that evaluates the security of other containers.
 This provides a simplified solution that can help reduce organizations’ risk when operating in virtual environments.

 The completion of CCVAS will look to achieve the following list of goals:
-- Determine a list of common Docker configurations that leave virtual environments vulnerable to attack.
+* Establish and leverage VMs and containers to test SSH against sponsor provided scenarios.
+* Determine efficiency of SSH in each scenario.
 * Develop a set of scripts and commands that will test for vulnerabilities.
-* Test created scripts and selected commands against a container that implements CAVES.
+* Run test scripts against target containers.
-* Generate a PDF report documenting findings of tested containers.
+* Create an HTTP server hosting test results.

 # Project Overview